marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/sh-function-attributes.rst

     void f () __attribute__ ((interrupt_handler,
                               sp_switch ("alt_stack")));

-.. option:: trap_exit
+.. gcc-attr:: trap_exit

   .. index:: trap_exit function attribute, SH

-  Use this attribute on the SH for an :option:`interrupt_handler` to return using ``trapa`` instead of ``rte``.
+  Use this attribute on the SH for an :gcc-attr:`interrupt_handler` to return using ``trapa`` instead of ``rte``.
 This attribute expects an integer argument specifying the trap number to be used.

-.. option:: trapa_handler
+.. gcc-attr:: trapa_handler

   .. index:: trapa_handler function attribute, SH

-  On SH targets this function attribute is similar to :option:`interrupt_handler` but it does not save and restore all registers.
+  On SH targets this function attribute is similar to :gcc-attr:`interrupt_handler` but it does not save and restore all registers.